benjaffe/graphite-plus-plus/README.md

 # graphite-plus-plus
-Graphite.dev is a phenomenal dev tool that brings branch stacking to the masses.
+Graphite.dev is a phenomenal dev tool that brings branch stacking to the masses (and so much more... they're eating Github's lunch, in my opinion).

 This is a repo of links and tools that makes Graphite even more awesome.
+Feel free to contribute!

 ## Easier Github Access